easttennesseecc-star/Q-Top-Dog-IDE/MONETIZATION_COMPLETE_BUSINESS_MODEL.md

 ## Executive Summary

-Q-IDE will generate revenue through a **freemium model** designed to maximize both market penetration and profitability.
+Top Dog will generate revenue through a **freemium model** designed to maximize both market penetration and profitability.

 ### The Strategy in One Sentence
 > Build the world's best IDE with a free tier that attracts millions, then monetize the professionals and enterprises who need advanced collaboration and custom deployment options.